DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 mechanics, apparatuses, and infrastructures of facial recognition algorithms, trading algorithms, and search algorithms had drawn the attention and concern of a growing group of contemporary artists over the past decade.
-What I have referred to as algorithmic anxiety was framed as an extension of Kierkegaard’s distinctive concept of anxiety mapped onto prominent contemporary artworks that engage explicitly with facial recognition, trading algorithms, and search algorithms.
+I framed what I have referred to as algorithmic anxiety as an extension of Kierkegaard’s distinctive concept of anxiety mapped onto prominent contemporary artworks that engage explicitly with facial recognition, trading algorithms, and search algorithms.